wvdk/A-Swift-Vocabulary/README.md

-# The Personal Vocabulary of One Swift Developer
+# One Developer's Personal Swift Vocabulary